Replacing Running Shoes - A Guide to Help Figure Out What's Best

 Ever wonder how often you should be replacing running shoes?
 Running shoes these days are made of high-quality products that are lightweight, durable, breathable, and built to support different types of foot strikes and profiles.
 No two feet are really the same and just walking into your local shoe store to buy shoes off the shelf or from someone who is not experienced in foot sizing or watching your gait could be a recipe for injury and disaster.

-My suggestion when replacing running shoe is to always go to your nearest running shoe store and get fitted properly.
-These folks are typically runners and know what questions to ask and understand the running environment, plus, they may know what to ask you about what type of runner you are and what problems or issues you are having.
+My suggestion when replacing running shoe is to always go to your nearest running shoe store and get properly fitted.
+These professionals are typically runners themselves and know what questions to ask and understand the running environment, plus, they may know what to ask you about what type of runner you are and what problems or issues you are having.
 Most running shoe stores will let you try the shoes outside or on a treadmill they have in the store so you can judge whether they are a good fit or not.

 To Replace or Not to Replace - A Guide to Replacing Running Shoes